kilip/wp/README.md

 # Wordpress Headless Development

+This repository contains ansible playbook to converge my headless wordpress.
+Please contact me if you interested in using this server to build your website.

-### Technology Stack
+### Features

-- Wordpress
+- WordPress
 - WPGraphQL
+- GraphQL query and REST API Caching
+- WPGraphQL authentication
-- NewRelic for monitory
+- NewRelic for monitoring